GalleriaJS/galleria/docs/options/index.rst

 - :doc:`vimeo` Sets options for the Vimeo player

+- :doc:`wait` Defines if and how Galleria should wait until it can be displayed using user interaction.

 - :doc:`width` Manually set a gallery width.

 - :doc:`youtube` Sets options for the YouTube player